Fordham Rams men's soccer

 The Fordham Rams men's soccer team is a varsity intercollegiate athletic team of Fordham University in The Bronx, New York, United States.
 The team is a member of the Atlantic 10 Conference, which is part of the National Collegiate Athletic Association's Division I. Fordham's first men's soccer team was fielded in 1952.
 The team plays its home games at Coffey Field in The Bronx, New York.
 The Rams are coached by Carlo Acquista.

-Current roster

 Seasons

-Fordham University has only kept statistics from the 1985 season onward on file, although the program began in 1952.
+Fordham University has only kept statistics from the 1979 season onward on file, although the program began in 1952.